Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

   Connect the output pin of the sensor to one of the input pins on the microprocessor.
 This is typically a digital or analog pin, depending on the type of sensor.
 - **Veryfying Wiring:**
   Double-check all connections to make sure they are secure and accurate.
 Incorrect wiring can lead to malfunction or damage.
-- **Writing Code & Testing:**
-  Write the necessary code to read data from the sensor through the microprocessor.
-This involves configuring the input/output pins, reading sensor data, and processing it in your program.
-  Upload the code to your microprocessor and test the setup.
-Check if the sensor readings are being correctly interpreted by your microprocessor.

 Programming